rng-guy/NFSMWBartender/APPENDIX.md

 * Only the original `copcross` vehicle triggers Cross' unique radio chatter and callouts.

-* Bartender replaces all vehicles that don't exist in the game with their vanilla counterparts.
+* Bartender replaces vehicles that don't exist in the game with whatever the vanilla game uses.

-* Bartender replaces all vehicles that are helicopters with their vanilla counterparts.
+* Bartender replaces vehicles that are helicopters with with whatever the vanilla game uses.

 &nbsp;